Meet LaKeshia

 Current Projects

-LaKeshia is writing an ensemble speculative fiction trilogy examining generational trauma and cultural reckoning.
-Through interconnected families and timelines, the series explores how ancestral and spiritual forces shape identity, memory, and consequence.
-As past decisions echo forward, each character must acknowledge what they've inherited and understand that doesn't define them and cycles can be interrupted—but at what cost?
+LaKeshia is writing a speculative fiction trilogy examining cultural reckoning.
+Through interconnected families and timelines, the first narrative explores how ancestral motives and actions shape our identity, memory, and consequence.
+As past decisions echo forward, each character must choose the familiar loop or the unknown—but at what cost?

 Greater Austin Book Festival (2026)